Cloud7050/js-lumitransfer/README.md

 - Multiple Response Questions (MRQs)
 - Multiple Choice Questions (MCQs) & true-or-false questions

+This script works by extracting & storing your quiz results' questions & answers locally.
+It can then retrieve & import that into your ongoing attempts.
+Additionally, it stores your marks per question (if shown), to use when importing to highlight the answers you may wish to modify.

 ⚠️ Strictly not to be used for academic dishonesty!

 ## Instructions